 The design of control rooms, plant and equipment can have a major impact on human performance.
 The earlier that human factors are considered in the design process the better, reducing the risk of human error and accidents.

-Human Factors and Design is available as a one-off course, or as part of our broader human factors training programme, Human Factors in Health and Safety.
+Human Factors in Design is available as a one-off course, or as part of our broader human factors training programme, Human Factors in Health and Safety.

 - understand how to integrate human factors in design